Whittier Narrows: History

+In October 2008, a proposed new interpretive center drew controversy over the potential destruction of a large amount of existing wildlife habitat.

 Whittier Narrows Recreation Area

 The Whittier Narrows Recreation Area is a 1500 acre multi-use facility, mostly in an unincorporated part of Los Angeles County, containing North Lake, Center Lake, and Legg Lake (where radio-controlled model speedboats may be operated), a rifle and pistol shooting range, numerous softball and soccer fields with picnic tables, a paved airstrip for radio-controlled hobby aircraft, a tether car race track, a USA BMX race track, and a connector trail between the Class I Rio Hondo bicycle path and the San Gabriel River bicycle path.

+The place also has boat ride areas that can be used when paid, bike rides, and rentals.
+There is also a playground for other people to enjoy.

 The park is roughly bordered by Garvey Avenue and San Gabriel Blvd to the north and west and Durfee Avenue and Santa Anita/Merced Avenues to the south and east.
 A convenient point of access is the Rosemead Blvd (State Route 19) exit south from the Pomona (60) Freeway.

 Within the Recreation Area is the Whittier Narrows Nature Center, which contains exhibits about the plants and animals of the river environment, including live displays.
 The center offers public programs, lectures, ranger tours and education programs.
-In October 2008, a proposed new interpretive center drew controversy over the potential destruction of a large amount of existing wildlife habitat.

 Dragon sculptures by Benjamin Dominquez can be seen here; others are at Laguna de San Gabriel Nautical Playground at Vincent Lugo Park in San Gabriel.